dvon/burg/README.md

 (`cv2.matchTemplate` again), with very little preprocessing.
-Whether two cells are considered similar enough to group together is just based on a threshold value for how good a match could be found between two cells.
-The image just shows (highlighted with colored rectangles) cells that supposedly match the first cell in each column.
+Whether two cells are considered similar enough to group together is just based on a threshold value for how good a match could be found between the two cells.
+The image shows (highlighted with colored rectangles) cells that supposedly match the first cell in each column.
 (This was produced by an earlier version of compare.py.)